We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Research into the benefits or risks of sleeping on a soft mattress is limited.

 However, individual preferences and health needs may play a role in whether a soft mattress is beneficial to sleep quality.
 Researching and testing different mattresses can help a person decide whether a soft mattress will suit them.

 Soft mattresses may best suit those with a lower body mass index (BMI).
 A lighter person will place less pressure on a mattress, and the reduced pressure may prove more comfortable.

 Below, you can find seven options for soft mattresses.

 This innerspring mattress features active wire support that runs down the center of the mattress.
-This design helps with spine alignment.
+This design is meant to help with spinal alignment.

 The Euro pillow top offers contouring and cushioning.
 This supports the shoulders, back, and hips, helping to relieve pressure at these points.

-The Saatva’s coils allow airflow, helping regulate sleeping temperature.
+The Saatva’s coils allow airflow, which should help regulate sleeping temperature.
 The model also has strong edge support to make it easy to get in and out of bed.

 Saatva offers a 180-night home trial, free white glove delivery, and a 15-year warranty.

 The Casper Original mattress offers three zones of targeted support and has a perforated breathable foam layer to help increase airflow.